Our past, present, and future.

 In March of 2018, the California Water Efficiency Partnership launched as an innovative leader, voice and expert on water efficiency in California.
 The Partnership carries forward the expertise and collaboration that was a Council hallmark but with a new name and new, nimble framework.
 CalWEP is committed to providing cutting-edge expertise on California water issues, challenges, and opportunities within a broad collaborative framework.

 Members of CalWEP are voluntarily organized into two main committees.
 These committees help drive our work and prioritize our agenda.
 Members are invited to join one or more committee.
 As needed, “task forces” will be formed to address more specific, time-limited topics.
-Contact Michael Walker to sign up at Michael(at)calwep(dot)org.
+Members can contact [email protected] to join a committee!

 The Research and Evaluation Committee's mission is to collaboratively identify and pursue research projects that will benefit the statewide membership.
 Members can view notes and upcoming meetings in MyCalWEP.